 He also points out that not every photograph he takes, and not every shot in this book finds an artist at that point.
 At times it’s a musician at work, at times it’s connection with the audience.
 At other times, it’s one of those moments that go beyond the immediate.
 In his introduction, he challenges you to think about which ones are which in his shots, as you go through the book.

-I’ve had the chance to be present at a number of Austin City Limits tapings.
+Some years back, at the old studio where most of these photographs were shot, I had the chance to be present at a number of Austin City Limits tapings.
 Though shots from most of those shows didn’t make it into this book, going through its pages did have me recalling the moments, and the atmosphere, and the connection that happens there.
 The images from the book that linger in my mind are a mix from shows where I was present and not: Patty Griffin, Rosanne Cash, Bonnie Raitt, Damien Marley, and Juanes.
-Whether you’ve been in the studio for the show, seen it on television, or do not know it at all, you’ll find your own favourites, images that speak to you of musician, music, audience, and the connections among them.
+Whether you’ve been in the studio for the show, seen it on television, been to the ACL Festival, or do not know it at all, you’ll find your own favourites, images that speak to you of musician, music, audience, and the connections among them.

 Newton’s ideas on finding the moment in a musician’s work come from classical mythology.
 Mine have their roots in theology.
 Both of those paths lead us to seek to create images through which you hear music in silence, and see, at times, the artist’s heart.
 It is one of the most challenging things in the world to do.
 Scott Newton does it right.
 That is why this book goes beyond being a memory book of a fine experiment in television or a souvenir of great gigs: If you let it, it will teach you about music, about image, and about soul.

 Consider subscribing to our stories through e mail, and connecting with us through your favorite social networks.
 You will find links to do that in the sidebar — and while you’re at that social network exploring, we invite you to keep up with our adventures by liking the Perceptive Travel Facebook page.